-- A. General reporting Requirements.
-CONTRACTOR agrees to provide COUNTY with any and all reports that may be required by local, state and/or federal agencies for compliance with this Agreement.
-Reports shall be submitted no later than fifteen (15) days after the end of each calendar quarter using the format required by the State of California as appropriate.
-CONTRACTOR shall also submit all reports in the following format: one (1) hard copy and one (1) electronic copy that complies with the Americans with Disabilities Act of 1990 and any other applicable accessibility laws, standards, regulations, policies and procedures. - B. Quarterly and Final Project Reports.
-CONTRACTOR shall submit quarterly and final project reports as set forth in Exhibit F CalFresh Outreach Reporting Guidelines, which is attached hereto and incorporated herein by reference.
-Any and all quarterly and final project reports submitted pursuant to terms and conditions of this Agreement shall be prepared using COUNTY's standard CalFresh quarterly and final report forms, which are attached hereto as
+A. General Reporting Requirements.
+CONTRACTOR agrees to provide COUNTY with any and all reports that may be required by any local, state and/or federal agencies for compliance with this Agreement.
+CONTRACTOR shall submit one (1) hard copy and one (1) electronic copy of any and all reports required hereunder in a format that complies with the Americans with Disabilities Act and any other applicable local, state, and federal accessibility laws, regulations and standards.
+Any and all reports required hereunder shall be submitted in accordance with any and all applicable timeframes using the format required by the State of California as appropriate.

-Exhibit G - CalFresh Outreach Quarterly Project Report Form and Exhibit H - CalFresh Final Project Report Form and incorporated herein by reference.
+- B. Quarterly and Final Project Reports.
+CONTRACTOR shall submit quarterly and final project reports as set forth in Exhibit F CalFresh Outreach Reporting Guidelines, which is attached hereto and incorporated herein by reference as if set forth in full.
+Any and all quarterly and final project reports submitted pursuant to terms and conditions of this Agreement shall be prepared using Exhibit G CalFresh Outreach Quarterly Project Report Form and Exhibit H CalFresh Outreach Final Project Report Form, which are attached hereto and incorporated herein by reference as if set forth in full. - C. Submission of Quarterly and Final Project Reports.
+Any and all quarterly and final project reports submitted pursuant to the terms and conditions of this Agreement shall be sent to COUNTY at the following address:

-- C. Submission of Quarterly and Final Project Reports.
-All Quarterly and final project reports submitted by CONTRACTOR shall be sent to COUNTY at the following address: - COUNTY: Humboldt County DHHS Social Services Attention: Appolonia Coan, Staff Services Analyst 929 Koster Street Eureka, California 95501
+COUNTY: Humboldt County DHHS - Social Services Attention: Appolonia Coan, Staff Services Analyst 929 Koster Street Eureka, California 95501